 Do airlines accept digital logbooks for interviews?

 Most major airlines now accept digital logbooks, provided you can produce a clean printed PDF.
-The quality of your PDF export matters — a well-formatted, authority-compliant printout is just as professional as a paper logbook.
+The quality of your PDF export matters.
+A well-formatted, authority-compliant printout is just as professional as a paper logbook.
 Some examiners and smaller operators still prefer paper, so always be prepared to print.

 Which logbook app works on Android?